The horizon is not so far as we can see, but as far as we can imagine

 Trudeau’s big change from previous Prime Ministers was to massively increase immigration.
 The effect was to depress wages and increase rent and real-estate prices.

-DOGE’s civil service cuts will lead to massive outsourcing of whatever the government really has to do, which will cost more than doing it in house and profit the rich.
+DOGE’s civil service cuts will lead to massive outsourcing of whatever the government really has to do, which will cost more than doing it in house, and it will profit the rich.

 This isn’t to say there are never exceptions, but they are exceptions.